Actress Lupita Nyong'o holds Sulwe, her bestselling children's picture book

 Childhood Bullying/Adult Bullying

-Adults can also be subjected to bullying.
+Adults can also be subjected to relational aggression.
 There is no age limit.
 Bullying exist on the job, nursing homes and social communities.
 The same bullies who were tormented as children, grow up to bully other adults.
 As in childhood, the pain can trigger adult feelings of depression, isolation and low self-worth.
-However, adults are capable to seek counseling.
 The pain to the psyche is tremendous.